dotnet/docs-maui/docs/get-started/resources.md

 - [Enterprise application patterns using .NET MAUI](/dotnet/architecture/maui/)

   This book provides real world solutions for addressing challenges faced when building an enterprise app using .NET MAUI.
-The book covers topics such as the Model-View-ViewModel (MVVM) pattern, dependency injection, navigation, configuration, loose-coupling of components, and additional enterprise concerns.
+The book covers topics such as:

+  - Model-View-ViewModel (MVVM) pattern
+  - Dependency injection
+  - Navigation
+  - Configuration
+  - Loose-coupling of components
+  - Additional enterprise concerns

   The content of this book is helpful for anyone looking to build a new app or looking to solve the problems of apps that evolve over time.

 - [.NET MAUI samples](/samples/browse/?expanded=dotnet&products=dotnet-maui)